DustinZCrawford/Intro-to-Networking-and-Telecommunication/README.md

 * Search Engine (Google Chrome)

 ## [Dynamic Host Configuration Protocol](https://github.com/DustinZCrawford/Intro-to-Networking-and-Telecommunication/blob/main/Dynamic_Host_Configuration_Protocol.pdf)
 Focused on practical skill development for virtual machines and Wireshark network analysis through observing specific protocol types and tracking packet exchanges through a client and server on two separate machines which I created in Python.
+This includes two python scripts (in this repository) to run a simple [server]() and [client] to test socket and port numbers.

 #### Applications and Tools:
 * Ubuntu Linux